PdxCodeGuild/Full-Stack-Day-Class/practice/atm-interface.md

 Save your solution in a directory in `practice/` named `atm-interface`.

+An account will be a class named `Account` in a module named `account`: it will have private attributes for the balance and interest rate.
+Remember to underscore `_` prefix any private attributes.
+A newly-instantiated account will have zero balance and an interest rate of 0.1%.

+Write class methods in the account class that:

+* `get_funds()` Return account balance
+* `deposit(amount)` Deposit to the account
+* `check_withdrawal(amount)` Return `True` if large enough balance for a withdrawal
+* `withdraw(amount)` Withdraw an allowed amount; raise a `ValueError` if insufficent balance
+* `calc_interest()` Calculate and return interest on the current account balance

+I've already written out [some test code](/practice/atm-interface/account_test.py) that will check that your `Account` class behaves as expected.
+Save it as `account_test.py` in your solution directory.
+These tests should all pass for your `Account` implementation.
+Either run `py.test` from the `atm-interface` directory, or setup a PyCharm test Run Configuration.

+You should still write doctests for your functions that test internal implementation.
+E.g. Check that internal variables are set correctly.
+My classes can't do that since internal variables are not part of the defined behavior.

+## Advanced

+Implement a user interface in a module `main` that lets a user pick each of those actions for a given account and updates the account.
+After each action it will print the balance.

 Write a program that functions as a simple ATM for two accounts:

 1. Checking account
 1. Savings account

-An account will be a class named `Account` in a module named `account`: it will have fields for the balance and interest rate.
-A newly-instantiated account will have zero balance.

-Write functions in the account class that:

-* `get_funds()` Return funds available.
-* `deposit(amount)` Deposit to the account.
-* `check_withdrawal(amount)` Check if enough funds for a withdrawal.
-* `withdraw(amount)` Withdraw an allowed amount; raise a `ValueError` if not enough funds.
-* `calc_interest()` Calculate and return 0.1% interest on the current account value.

-Implement a user interface that lets a user pick each of those actions for a given account and updates the account.
-After each action it will print the balance.

-I've already written out [some test code](/practice/atm/account_test.py) that will check that your `Account` class behaves as expected.
-Save it as `account_test.py` in your solution directory.
-These tests should all pass for your `Account` implementation.
-Either run `py.test` from the `atm` directory, or setup a PyCharm test Run Configuration.

-You should still write doctests for your functions that

-## Advanced

 With each advanced feature, either add additional doctests for